Who are parent carers?

 Thank you so much for your concern, help and support when I needed someone to talk to you.

-We have support groups running regularly across Surrey, including some just for parent carers.
+We have support groups running regularly across Surrey at our Hubs (and online), including many just for parent carers.
 It’s a chance to talk to others who understand, and share tips and advice.
-They are very relaxed, informal get-togethers – held at places like local cafes.
+They are very relaxed, informal get-togethers.

 I now feel we are not the only ones struggling for support and with everyday tasks.